 How to give your future firm’s partners the confidence that you are the right person to realise the opportunity.

 It is not enough to demonstrate that there is a marketplace which will sustain a partner-sized client portfolio.
-You also need to demonstrate that YOU are the right person to deliver this opportunity.
+You must also demonstrate that YOU are the right person to deliver this opportunity.
 This evidence can take many forms, e.g.

 - A list of which clients will follow you, their potential value, and any restrictive covenants you may have with these